BLCM/BLCMods/Borderlands 2 mods/Greem/OP Shit/OP Badass rank/readme.md

 I use this to fuck around on borderlands, basically it boosts important stats like melee damage and firerate to be a stupidly high amount.
 Use at your own risk, your guns will run out of ammo fast!
-(I'd recomment modding your ammo like I have :P)
+(I'd recommend modding your ammo like I have :P)